-Janet Buck, Planning Director Jon Leybourne, Planner Jared Barnes, Planning Director Mary Sikes, Planning Assistant
+Janet Buck, Planning Director Jon Leybourne, Planner Mary Sikes, Planning Assistant

-The 2022 Comprehensive Plan is informed by the 2013 Comprehensive Plan and by the voices of hundreds of participants representing the people of Carbondale.
+The 2022 Comprehensive Plan Update is informed by the voices of hundreds of participants representing the people of Carbondale.
 The team would like to provide special thanks to those participants who contributed their time and thoughts through the outreach process.

-2022 Carbondale Comprehensive Plan Prepared by:
+2022 Carbondale Comprehensive Plan Update Prepared by: